benjaminwand/3d-printed-labial-pipe/README.md

 ![/pics/0.19.x.png](/pics/0.19.x.png) <br>

 ## Design thoughts
 I was pondering the design of flue pipes from wood and metal, and came to the conclusion that the design has a lot to do with the material.
 Wooden pipes are built angular because that is easier than woodturning, and metal pipes are made in a round shape because less soldering.
 So, what would be a good design for 3D-printing?
 Well, something with a flat base would be handy.
 But then, most 3D-printers can’t print large enough for most organ pipes, organ pipes get really large you know.
 So I decided to use tubes from the hardware store and only 3D-print the intricate part, therefore the 3D-printed organ pipes would be round.
-I made the outside hexagonal because that offers the best ratio of stability vs. little space consuming.
+I made the outside of many pipes hexagonal because that offers the best ratio of stability vs. little space consuming. <br>
-In order to be compatible with organ builders (and people who work with wood in general), the foot would be round like in wooden organ pipes, so it would be compatible with a somewhat traditional wind-chest design.
-However, I don’t think it is necessary to have the foot in the middle of the cup, having it off, like in a recorder, made the design easier (I was thinking of getting the support structure removed after printing) while I’m not aware of substantial disadvantages.
+Initially, in order to be compatible with organ builders (and people who work with wood in general), the foot was round like in wooden organ pipes, so it would be compatible with a somewhat traditional wind-chest design.
+Later I went for designs where one could stick in a pipe.
+Which can be a short pipe as well and then it fits a wind chest again. <br>
-I didn’t consider the size of the foot hole so far, will do so when I’ll experiment with an actual wind-chest.
+However, I don’t think it is necessary to have the foot in the middle of the cup, having it off, like in a recorder, made the design easier (I was thinking of getting the support structure removed after printing) while I couldn’t find substantial disadvantages.
+Also it enabled pipes that were hollow below the labium, which means the generator can be somewhere in the resonator (for instance at ⅞, like Helmholtz suggested).

 ## More online info about flue pipes (German only)
 http://www.arndt-bruenner.de/hausorgel/CalcMens.htm <br>